Who We Are

 The charity was founded in 2011 following a long history of the parish at St. Nicholas of Tolentino RC Church providing support to the local community in need.
 By the relationships established between the parish and those seeking refuge over a number of years we were able to identify the needs of those seeking refuge and identify the best way to respond.
-This resulted in the formation of Borderlands.

 We believe that people should be able to seek sanctuary, safety and justice, where they can make full use of their talents and abilities, feel valued for their contribution to their community, and build worthwhile lives.

 We want to help refugees, asylum seekers and those with insecure immigration from exclusion to belonging.

 Our mission is to serve the disadvantaged and marginalised, focusing on asylum seekers, refugees and those with insecure immigration status, primarily in the wider Bristol area, by:

 Enhancing their social inclusion and well-being